Understanding the Suicide Clause in Life Insurance

 Mental Health and Life Insurance Coverage

-Mental health conditions do not automatically disqualify applicants from obtaining life insurance coverage.
+Mental health conditions do not automatically disqualify applicants from obtaining life insurance.
 Insurers evaluate applications individually based on the nature and management of the condition, making coverage accessible to millions of Americans managing mental health challenges.
+For a deeper look, read our guide on life insurance with mental health conditions.

 Underwriting Factors for Mental Health Conditions

-Insurance companies assess several factors when evaluating mental health conditions during the application process:
+Insurance companies assess several factors when evaluating mental health conditions:

 | Evaluation Factor | What Insurers Look For | Impact on Coverage |